Let’s Talk About Magnesium

 Magnesium is contained in fruits and vegetables, dark leafy vegetables, nuts, beans, soy and soy products, whole grains, avocados, and milk.
 It is important to eat the right foods to get all the nutrients you need.

 The problem arises in that some of the vegetables we eat are not as nutritious as they used to be.
 Today crops have been “bred” to grow faster and bigger.
-The foods still contain many nutrients but perhaps not as much as they did in the past.
-Even when you are eating foods that are good for you, you may not be getting the amount of the nutrients that you need.
+The foods still contain many nutrients but perhaps not as many as they did in the past.
+Even when you are eating foods that are good for you, you may not be getting the amounts of nutrients that you need.

 More information about magnesium and your health can be found at: